 All sorts of materials (both digital and physical) can be placed on reserve: books, movies, PDFs, and links to online articles.
 In addition, we are able to scan articles and book excerpts for placement on digital reserve.

-Scanning and Electronic Reserves
+Scanning and Digital Reserves

-How to Add Materials
+How to Add and Request Materials